measwel/darkroom/README.md

   "large_slider_font_size": 20,  <-- fontsize of the large sliders
   "small_slider_font_size": 10, <-- fontsize of the small sliders
   "switch_off_lamps_when_exposing": true, <-- Whether the darkroom lamps should go off when the enlarger is switched on.
+  "switch_off_monitor_when_exposing": true <-- Whether the computer monitor should go off when the enlarger is switched on.
+For this to work, the monitor must be powered via a smart switch.
   "voice_output": true, <-- Should user messages be spoken out loud.
 This enables using the application with the monitor turned off.
   "beep_each_second": true, <-- Make a beep after each second during exposure.
   "voice_id": "HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Speech\\Voices\\Tokens\\TTS_MS_EN-GB_HAZEL_11.0", <-- Registry key of the voice to use.